source8marie/AniMotion/css/series.md

 # Series Page Styling Documentation

-This document outlines the CSS used for styling the Series page, including its layout, typography, and responsive design.
+This document outlines the CSS used for styling the Series page, Movies page, Contact page, and Account page, including its layout, typography, and responsive design.

 ## Overview